jhegele-ts/ts-custom-actions-demo/README.md

 This demo is built **only** to showcase how code-based custom actions can be setup and used in ThoughtSpot. **This demo is not meant to illustrate best practices for anything outside of that scope.** Notably, this demo uses `AuthType.None` which is meant for development purposes only and should never be used in a production application.

+## Custom actions in this repo

+* Custom action definitions are part of the initialization function when embedding ThoughtSpot.
+In this repo they are located at [/src/components/ts-init/ts-init.ts](/src/components/ts-init/ts-init.ts#L24-L37)
+* Custom action listeners use an EmbedEvent and can be viewed at [/src/app/page.tsx](/src/app/page.tsx#L20-L22)

 ## Resources

 * [Code-based custom actions](https://developers.thoughtspot.com/docs/code-based-custom-action)